-- Increased heart rate, fatigue, yellowing of skin or eyes and dark-colored urine (see Hemolysis)
+- Fatigue, increased heart rate, yellowing of the skin or eyes, and dark-colored urine (see Hemolysis)

 - Trouble breathing, chest pain, blue lips or extremities, fever (see TRALI)

-Inform patients that Flebogamma 10% DIF is made from human plasma and may contain infectious agents that can cause disease (e.g., viruses, the vCJD agent and, theoretically, the CJD agent).
-The risk of Flebogamma 10% DIF transmitting an infection has been reduced by screening plasma donors for prior exposure, testing donated plasma, and inactivating and/or removing certain viruses during manufacturing. (see WARNING AND PRECAUTIONS) Instruct patients to report any symptoms that concern them and might be caused by infections.
+Inform patients that Flebogamma 5% DIF is made from human plasma and may contain infectious agents that can cause disease (e.g., viruses, the vCJD agent and, theoretically, the CJD agent).
+The risk of Flebogamma 5% DIF transmitting an infectious agent has been reduced by screening plasma donors for prior exposure, testing the donated plasma, and inactivating and/or removing certain viruses during manufacturing. (see WARNINGS AND PRECAUTIONS) Instruct patients to report any symptoms that concern them and might be caused by infections.

-Inform patients that Flebogamma 10% DIF may interfere with their immune response to live viral vaccines such as measles, mumps and rubella.
+Inform patients that Flebogamma 5% DIF may interfere with their immune response to live viral vaccines such as measles, mumps, and rubella.
 Inform patients to notify their health care professional of this potential interaction when they are receiving vaccinations. (see DRUG INTERACTIONS)

 Report Problems to the Food and Drug Administration